MariaLundgren/CO-OP-Game-Review/README.md

     - Navbar (described under navbar)
     - The new title page contains the function to add a new game title to the webpage.
 The user fills out the title of the game, adds a URL to an image, a description of the game, the console it is available on, and if you can play it local, online or both and then they can submit the new title to the webpage on the submit button.
     - Footer (described under footer)
-- Title page
-    - Navbar (described under navbar)
-    - The title page contains all the information on the game title, the title, average rating, consoles, if you can play it local or online, a description and a button to add a new review to that game title.
-    - Underneath the game title are all the reviews that are added to that specific game title.
-    - Footer (described under footer)

 ## Features left to implement